Improving Heart Health with a Healthy Smile

 How to Prevent Gum Disease

-Good oral hygiene isn’t just for your kids!
-Regular dental examinations are the best way to protect yourself against gum disease.
-You should brush at least twice a day for two minutes and floss once daily.
 Be proactive about your oral health and help prevent a connection between oral health and heart disease.
-Make your dentist appointment today and ensure your mouth is healthy!
+Make your dentist appointment today and keep your smile healthy!